Subscriber only lesson.

-- Word will access your Contacts folder and display the lists.
+- Word will access your Contacts folder (if Outlook is closed) and display the lists.
 Choose one and click OK.

-- Insert Merge Field allows you to place specific data fields within the text of the email.
+Step 3: Insert Merge Field allow «Title»s you to place specific data fields within the text of the email.

 It is VITAL that you do not erase or delete the chevron marks on the fields.
-They are “codes”.
+They are field codes.

-- The emails will process and store themselves into Outlook’s outbox until you open Outlook.
+The emails will process and store themselves into Outlook’s outbox.

 Lesson notes are only available for subscribers.